dflook/cloudformation-dns-certificate/README.md

   Effect: Allow
 ```

-If you are using the troposphere library, this statement is added automatically.
+If you are using the troposphere extension, this statement is added automatically.
 The full CustomAcmCertificateLambdaExecutionRole
 for this example would look like:

 ```yaml